ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 In the process of starting up a number of new Sphinx projects, I decided that I would really like to use Bootstrap as the underlying UI framework.
-Fortunately, Sphinx supports custom theme plugins, so spent a couple of days hacking, and created the "[bootstrap][sbt_gh]" Sphinx theme, which is now available on GitHub.
+Fortunately, Sphinx supports custom theme plugins, so I spent a couple of days hacking, and created a [Sphinx Bootstrap Theme][sbt_gh], which is now available on GitHub.

-To show all of the coolness of bootstrap and Sphinx, I've put up a simple [demo][sbt_demo] as well, which is just a skeleton site with the readme file rendered as content.
-Here is a sample:
+To show all of the coolness of bootstrap and Sphinx, I've put up a simple [demo][sbt_demo], which provides a skeleton Sphinx site with the project [README][sbt_demo_readme] file rendered as content.
+Here is a screenshot:

 [![Sphinx Bootstrap Theme Demo][img_sbt_teaser_th]][img_sbt_teaser]
 [img_sbt_teaser_th]: {{ img_dir }}/sbt_teaser_thumb.png